AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 5. 3/16-inch diameter clear flex tubing
 6. 3/8-inch diameter clear flex tubing
 7. Size 18 Masterflex tubing
-8. 600 RPM Peristaltic pump
+8. 600 RPM peristaltic pump
 9. Barbed fittings & push-to-connect components
 10. Access to a sink containing a push-to-connect nozzle
 11. A plastic bucket
 12. 200 kPa pressure sensor
 13. ProCoDA Box
-14. **1/4" hard tubing (for the pressure sensor)**
+14. 1/4" hard tubing (for the pressure sensor)
 15. Teflon tape
 16. 1/4 " Threaded push-to-connect component
 17. 1/4 " 18NPT Pipe Tap
 18. Medium clear PVC cement
+19. 500 mL Nalgene container
+20. 1 'T' push-to-connect 3/8" SK266-001 with O-ring and Washer
+21. 1 Tapered Threaded push-to-connects 3/8" NSF-51 45 SK266-001
+22. 2 pieces clear flex tubing (0.76 outer diameter, 0.70 inner diameter) approximately 7 inches long
-19. 12.
-Two copies of the following pipe-tubing connector component:
+23. Two copies of the following pipe-tubing connector component:

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype_1/PipeConnector1.jpg?raw=true" height=250
 </p>

-Recall **Figure 7** from the Methods section.
-The above flow connector enables the reactor (pipe) to be connected to clear flex tubing.
+**Figure 14**: The above flow connector enables the reactor (pipe) to be connected to clear flex tubing.

 **Fabrication**
 1. To install the pressure sensor, use a 1/4" 18NPT Pipe Tap to tap the pipe 70 cm from its bottom (influent) end.
 Tap the aperture.
 Thread a push-to-connect component into the tapped aperture, with the connection made watertight with Teflon tape.
-2. **Edit** Insert 1/4" hard tubing into the connector.
+2. Insert 1/4" hard tubing into the connector.
 Insert the negative end of the pressure sensor into the exposed tubing, sealing with medium clear PVC cement.
 3. Cut the wire mesh to obtain a circular mesh whose radius is approximately that of the pipe.
 4. Place the mesh at the bottom of the pipe reactor, at the side designated for influent to enter the pipe.
 Place this mesh into the flow component that from (12.).
 5. Pour the 70 mL of sand into the pipe, such that it settles on the mesh.